antmicro/soc-generator/README.md

 ## Install prerequisites
 You need to install:
-- python 3.9 (specifically this version due to litex compatibility issues with other versions) and pip
+- python 3.9 or 3.10 (specifically one of those two versions due to litex compatibility issues with other versions) and pip
 - riscv64-unknown-elf and native toolchain
 - make
 - meson